1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 FindBullionPrices.com

 However, not all are created equal.
-Some Bicentennial quarters are worth more than others, particularly those with specific mint marks and condition or those that contain silver.
+Some Bicentennial quarters are worth more than others, particularly those with specific mint marks and conditions or those that contain silver.
 In this article, we will explore the factors that make certain Bicentennial quarters valuable and how to identify the ones that contain silver.

 The winning design, created by Jack L. Ahr, features a colonial drummer boy with a victory torch encircled by 13 stars, symbolizing the original thirteen colonies.
 The obverse of the coin retains the familiar portrait of George Washington.

-1776-1976 Bicentennial Quarter Mintages
+1976 Quarter Mintages

 1976-S Quarter (25 cents) Bicentennial San Francisco Mint